appcelerator-archive/appc.redis/README.md

 **ttl(callback)**

 Returns the time-to-live of a given instance, as defined by a previously set expiration.
 Callback receives `err` and `ttl` (in seconds).

+## Migration from 1.0.x to 1.1.x

+Due to limitations in `node-redis`, from v1.1.0 onwards this connector will use `ioredis`.
+Everything functions the same way, but the configuration flags are a little different.

+Previously where `db` was defined inside the top level of the connector config, it should now move into the `opts` object.
+Any flags already inside `opts` should be re-evaluated against the flags of `ioredis` and changed accordingly.

 ## Development